dadevel/bloodhoundcli/README.md

 Projects are managed with [Podman](https://github.com/containers/podman) containers.
 Only one project can be active at a time.
 Each project consists of [BloodHound Community Edition](https://github.com/specterops/bloodhound), Neo4j and Postgres.
-Neo4j is available at the usual <http://localhost:7687/> for use with [BloodHound Legacy](https://github.com/bloodhoundad/bloodhound/) while BloodHound Community Edition is accessible via <http://localhost:7575/>.

 ~~~ bash
 bloodhoundcli setup-project example1